Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Scope

-Offers diverse career paths like general practice, specializations, and hospital management.
+Offers diverse career paths like general practice, specialisations, and hospital management.
 Students can pursue postgraduate studies in fields like Cardiology, Neurology, or Oncology, further broadening their career options.
 With the demand for skilled doctors consistently high, MBBS remains one of the most reliable and rewarding career options.

 2. BDS (Bachelor of Dental Surgery)